How do I sign up?

 How much does mentorship cost?

 A mentor’s financial relationship with his or her (or their) mentee varies based on her needs and level of education, but the typical cost is US$75 per month for a girl in secondary school.
 This covers her tuition and board, as well as uniforms, supplies, bedding, transportation, and limited medical care.

 There is a vocational school that teaches mechanics, carpentry, home economics, brick laying, tailoring, poultry, fish farming, gardening, and other skills alongside the standard curriculum, and the cost of supporting a mentee there is about US$107 per month.

 Supporting a student through university costs about US$725 to $948 every academic semester, for four to eight semesters, depending on the program.

 What are the benefits of being a mentor?

-- In becoming a mentor, you are giving a girl the chance to attain an education she could not otherwise afford.
-Your efforts will help prevent forced early marriages and provide a pathway to the achievement of dreams and career goals.
+- In becoming a mentor, you are giving a student the chance to attain an education they could not otherwise afford.
+Your efforts will help prevent forced early marriages for young women and provide a pathway to the achievement of each student’s dreams and career goals.

 - The program gives you the chance to network and connect with other women and men who are working to facilitate social and economic development on a global level.
 The map below shows the growing global network you are joining when you choose to become a mentor.